dhivyapriyaanbazhagan-builds/AI-model-evaluation-framework/README.md

 - Reads a dataset of **questions + context + expected answers**
 - Sends the same inputs to multiple LLMs
 - Collects model outputs
-- Automatically evaluates responses using:
+- Automatically evaluates responses using: Correctness, Grounding, Completeness, Hallucination detection
- - Correctness
- - Grounding
- - Completeness
- - Hallucination detection
 - Assigns a **failure type** to each response

 ---